salmaHany01/MultiCloudDevOpsProject/README.md

 # Project Overview: Automated DevOps Pipeline for a Spring Boot Application
+***
 ## Introduction

-This project aims to establish a fully automated DevOps pipeline for deploying a Spring Boot application.
-Leveraging a suite of powerful tools including Jenkins, OpenShift, Terraform, Ansible, and Docker, the project embodies the principles of Infrastructure as Code (IaC), Continuous Integration (CI), and Continuous Deployment (CD).
-The end goal is to achieve streamlined, automated, and efficient deployment processes with robust monitoring and alerting capabilities.
+This project seeks to provide a completely automated DevOps pipeline for deploying a Spring Boot application.
+The project embraces the ideas of Infrastructure as Code (IaC), Continuous Integration (CI), and Continuous Deployment (CD), utilising a range of strong technologies such as Jenkins, OpenShift, Terraform, Ansible, and Docker.
+The ultimate aim is to have simplified, automated, and fast deployment procedures that include powerful monitoring and alerting capabilities.

+***
+## Architecture Overview
 <p align="center"><img src="./screenshots/arch_diagram.png" width="90%" height="90%">
 <br><em>Project Architecture</em>
 </p>

+***
 ## Requirements
 - :white_circle: GitHub
 - :white_circle: AWS